jfallmann/diffTF_Fork/docs/chapter1.rst

     Read in section :ref:`docs-singularityNotes` about the ``--bind`` option and what ``/your/diffTF/path`` means here , it is actually very easy!

+    You can also run the example analysis with all TF instead of only 50.
+For this, simply modify the ``TF`` parameter and set it to the special word ``all`` that tells *diffTF* to use all recognized TFs instead of a speciifc list only (see section :ref:`parameter_TFs` for details).

 4. **To run your own analysis**, modify the files ``config.json`` and ``sampleData.tsv``.
 See the instructions in the section `Run your own analysis`_ for more details.
 5. **If your analysis finished successfully**, take a look into the ``FINAL_OUTPUT`` folder within your specified output directory, which contains the summary tables and visualization of your analysis.
 If you received an error, take a look in Section :ref:`docs-errors` to troubleshoot.